-When most people hear the term ‘food chain,’ they think about little fish eating bigger fish and so on all the way up.
+When most people hear the term ‘food chain,’ they think about big fish eating smaller fish and so on.
 Not us.
 We think about how a can of beans might become a viral sensation.
 Or how to get a new product idea from the focus group to the shelf and ultimately, into a basket.
 Or a delivery order.
 Stuff like that.
 Because that’s the food chain to us.

 Even with everything that’s changed in marketing since we opened our doors 35 years ago, a lot of agencies still focus on the campaign.
 The promotion.
 The social media.
 The words.
 The pictures.
 It’s always been a pretty myopic way to look at marketing.
 But now, it’s borderline irresponsible.